umccr/htsget-rs/htsget-config/README.md

 | `suppress_errors` | Return any available regions according to restrictions, even if the full request is not allowed. | Boolean | `false` |
 | `add_hint`        | Add a hint to the ticket response that indicates which regions the client is allowed to view.    | Boolean | `true`  |

-To enable this option, htsget-rs needs to be compiled with `--features experimental` as suppressed errors may lead to less regions being returned than requested, which may not follow the htsget protocol.
-When this option is used, the above example with the request: `?referenceName=chr1&format=BAM&start=500&end=1500`, would return reads between `start=500` and `end=1000` for the reference name.
+To enable this option, htsget-rs needs to be compiled with `--features experimental` as suppressed errors lead to as many regions as possible being returned, which may not follow the htsget protocol.
+When this option is used, the above example with the request: `?referenceName=chr1&format=BAM&start=500&end=1500`, would return reads between `start=1000` and `end=1500` for the reference name.
 Additionally, there will be another field present in the JSON response which hints to clients that the full range was not satisfied because of authorization restrictions:

 ```json